dnndev/xmp-docs/tutorials/1_listing-users.md

 context: all
 summary: >-
   In this tutorial, we're going to cover the basic mechanics of displaying some data in your database in a list-based view.
+We'll keep it as simple as possible, so you can see the basic steps involved in the process and then be able to apply those concepts to other tutorials and projects.
+Since we don't want you to have to create any tables in your database, we'll choose one that every DotNetNuke (DNN) installation has: the Users table.
 keywords:
   - create
   - list